Kristina01111000/lavendersite/README.md

 Homepage:
-- linked lavender and native plants, did not link events
+- linked lavender and native plants, did not link events, page unlinked from menu, can easily be readded when it's time

 footer:
 - can't link 2 icons,
-- removed phone number
+- changed phone number

 shop:
 - sorting of products